 Education Professionals: Education professionals don’t need an online account to view most of the website but do need a College Board account to perform certain tasks or save personalized information.
 For example: ordering an AP Exam or PSAT/NMSQT test materials, registering for workshops, and requesting additional fee waivers.
 See our pages for education professionals for more information.

-Online Event Registration: If you register for a workshop, summer institute, meeting, or conference through the site, we’ll capture credit card information, the type of services or products ordered or purchased, and the order or purchase date.
+Online Event Registration: If you register for a workshop, Summer Institute, meeting, or conference through the site, we may capture credit card information, the type of services or products ordered or purchased, and the order or purchase date.